langchain-ai/langchain/templates/rag-chroma-multi-modal-multi-vector/README.md

 ## Storage

+By default, this will use [LocalFileStore](https://python.langchain.com/docs/integrations/stores/file_system) to store images.

+For production, it may be desirable to use a remote option such as Redis.

+You can set the `local_file_store` flag in `chain.py` and `ingest.py` to switch between the two options.

+For Redis, the template will use [UpstashRedisByteStore](https://python.langchain.com/docs/integrations/stores/upstash_redis).

 We will use Upstash to store the images, which offers Redis with a REST API.

 Simply login [here](https://upstash.com/) and create a database.